-Dilated pupils, nausea, increased blood cramps, blackouts.
+Dilated pupils, nausea, increased blood pressure, hallucinations, stomach cramps, blackouts.
 Flashbacks, a recurrence of the drug effects, may be a problem for some.
 Overdose can lead to death.

 Beady eyes, nervous, erratic behavior, laughing, crying, panic, personality changes, sees" smells, "hears" colors.
 Marked depersonalization.
 Psychological changes can be permanent.
 Poor perception of time and distance.
 Overdose can lead to death.